MA, MBACP (Accred), She/Her

 MA in Psychotherapy and Counselling – University of Leeds

-Certified Counsellor for Depression – York St John University
+Certified PCE-CfD Therapist (Person-Centred Experiential Counselling for Depression) – York St John University

 Modules from MSc in Clinical Mental Health Counselling -